oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 ##### Variant: could fork their code
  - That is giving up on code reuse.

+##### Design Patterns
+There *are* engineering solutions around this.
+Design patterns allow one to emulate features a language doesn't have.
+For example the `Duck` could allow for one to `register` behavour with a given baby animal, which is basically adhoc runtime multiple dispatch.
+But this would require the `Duck` to be rewritten this way.

 ### Option 2: Inherit from the Duck